bnema/sclng-backend-test-v1/README.md

 ## Possible optimizations and features
-   - Update the cache at regular intervals
+   - Fetch and update the cache at regular intervals (cronjob in background)
    - Implement a rate limiting middleware on our endpoints to protect against abuse.
    - Use a distributed cache (like Redis) if the application needs to be deployed on multiple instances (horizontal scaling).
-   - Store data in a database
+   - Aggregate and store data to have an history
    - Offer other endpoints (example: stats like "most used language in the last month")
-   - A proper logging system (zerolog) and metrics
+   - A proper logging system/package and metrics

 ## Final note

 I had fun with this.
-I struggled to retrieve the most recent repos from GitHub (on a large query), my compromise was to retrieve all those from the day and keep only 100.
+I struggled to retrieve the most recent repos from GitHub (on a large query), my compromise was to retrieve all those from the day between a range of 5 minutes ago and now (in UTC).

+From my testing it seems there is an average of 100 repositories created each minute but they are for the most part empty or with no language(s) or license set.
+So I set the range to 5 minutes (~500 repositories) and I ignore the ones with no language(s).
+It consistently returns me 100 results so I think it's a good compromise.

 For performance reasons, I allowed myself to create a goroutine that executes 100 requests in parallel to retrieve the languages used.
 This doesn't seem to bother GitHub if I'm authenticated, and the application's cold start is significantly faster.